mg1986/Farkle/README.md

 *Project Summary:*

 Farkle is a dice game where the goal is for a player to reach 10,000 points before the other players via different scoring combinations.
 This project is a Java command-line version of this game.
 This game can be played with anywhere from one to an infinite number of players.
-To play, compile aand run Application.
+To play, compile and run Application.

 *Rules:*
 ----------------------------------